fre5h/VichUploaderSerializationBundle/README.md

     /**
      * @var File $photoFile Photo file
      *
-     * Next three annotations should be moved to the `photoName` property!
+     * !!!
+Next three annotations should be moved to the `photoName` property *
-     *
      * @JMS\Expose
      * @JMS\SerializedName("photo")